MelodicTyper/SSOQL/README.md

 # SSOQL - Super Simple Object Query Language

 What if there was SQL for interacting with Javascript objects organized into a table?
-Introducing SSOQL, a simple language for querying javascript objects that's inspired by SQL's syntax.
+Introducing SSOQL, a simple custom made language for querying javascript objects that's inspired by SQL's syntax.
 Designed to have AI interact with a dataset without having it directly generating code.

 What SSOQL is not:
 - Not a high performance or optimized library meant for databases